Shr1mps/adventurers-quest-log/README.md

 ## Installation

-1. (Recommended) Install Forien's Quest Log from the Foundry package manager directly.
+1. (Recommended) Install Adventurer's Quest Log from the Foundry package manager directly.
-   - _or_ manually using the manifest URL: `https://github.com/Forien/foundryvtt-forien-quest-log/releases/latest/download/module.json`
+   - _or_ manually using the manifest URL: `https://github.com/Shr1mps/adventurers-quest-log/releases/latest/download/module.json`

-2. While loaded in your World, enable **_Forien's Quest Log_** in the `Module Management` configuration.
+2. While loaded in your World, enable **_Adventurer's Quest Log_** in the `Module Management` configuration.

 ## Recent Updates

-The major `0.9.0` update to FQL:
+The major `0.9.0` update to AQL:

 - Foundry v13 support.
 - "Jump To Pin" Context Menu option.